mrshurik/indexed-allocator/TUTORIAL.md

 void myFunction() {
     Arena myArena(10); // Arena with capacity 10
-    MyArenaConfig::arena = &myArena; // set Arena pointer in the config MyArenaConfig::stackTop = getThreadStackTop(); // set pointer to the top of the stack List myList; // Alloc will use Arena from MyArenaConfig myList.push_back(1); // use list as usual
+    MyArenaConfig::setArena(&myArena); // set Arena pointer in the config MyArenaConfig::setStackTop(getThreadStackTop()); // set pointer to the top of the stack List myList; // Alloc will use Arena from MyArenaConfig myList.push_back(1); // use list as usual
 }